liteljaime/junior-infra-task/report.md

 These requirements will have a great influence in the selection of the recommended solution.

-Another factors like budget allocated to the project or the size of the actual cluster to monitor were excluded from the requirements but will be discussed as well in each of the sections.
+Another factors like budget allocated to the project or the size of the actual cluster to monitor were excluded from the requirements but will be included in the final decision.

 ## Self-Hosted Solutions

 ### Prometheus - https://prometheus.io/